-Collection of five interesting data visualisations, infographics and tips for working with data.
-This time we’re looking at people migration, text analytics, air traffic and fonts.
-In each section you will find basic information, author Twitter accounts, links for used technologies, data downloads and original sources.
+Collection of five exciting data visualizations, infographics, and tips for working with data.
+This time we’re looking at people migration, text analytics, air traffic, and fonts.
+In each section, you will find necessary information, author Twitter accounts, links for used technologies, data downloads, and sources.

 Table of Contents